-Overseas students in College or Frewin who require storage for some of their belongings during the vacation should apply via email to the Accommodation Manager by Thursday of 7th Week.
+Overseas students in College or Frewin who require storage for some of their belongings during the vacation should apply via email to the JCR Domestic Rep by Thursday of 7th Week.
 Storage space is very limited and will be allocated on a first come first served basis.
 You must also ensure that your belongings are packed securely and labelled with your name, staircase & room number.
 Please also ensure that you collect your belongings when you return after the break.

 Registration of Bicycles